Riteish Deshmukh: Breakthrough (2003–2007)

 Similarly in 2006, Deshmukh had two box office failures, with Fight Club: Members Only and Darna Zaroori Hai.
 In Malamaal Weekly, he played an unfortunate assistant to Om Puri.
 The film was a success at the box office.
 In his last release of the year, Apna Sapna Money Money, Deshmukh played a conman opposite Koena Mitra, who pretends to be a woman to help his friend.
 The film emerged a moderate success.
 Sukanya Verma noted, "The caper rests hugely on Ritesh's shoulders to rake in the laughs.
 Here, the actor just keeps growing in confidence and talent."

 Deshmukh started 2007 with a cameo in Namastey London and Om Shanti Om, both of which was a box office hit.
 His next release, Cash failed at box office.
 He then appeared in the comedy Heyy Babyy, co-starring Akshay Kumar and Fardeen Khan, which emerged as the sixth highest-grossing film of the year.
 He played a kid entertainer, who eventually took care of a child with his two roommates.
 Khalid Mohamed of Hindustan Times found him to be "reliably likeable".

 His next release Dhamaal, emerged a major box office success, and saw him play a man who loses his job and finds a hidden treasure along with his friends.
 Syed Firdaus Ashraf of Rediff.com found him to be "a treat to watch".

-Downturn, resurgence and critical acclaim (2008-2014)
+Career progression (2008–2013)

 Both of Deshmukh's 2008 releases De Taali and Chamku, performed poorly at the box office.
 In 2009, his first release was Do Knot Disturb with Govinda, which became an average grosser.
 He next played the titular role in Aladin opposite Jacqueline Fernandez.
 Kaveree Bamzai criticised the film but found him to be "sweet".
 His last two releases, Kal Kisne Dekha and Aao Wish Karein saw him play cameo roles.